Cancel anytime

 - Acquisition Price (USD millions): 197.6

-- Strategic Rationale: Expanded Matson's presence in the Alaska market and enhanced its integrated logistics capabilities.
+- Strategic Rationale: Expanded Matson's presence in the Alaska market, complementing its existing Alaska service.

 Growth Trajectory and Initiatives